go-on-blog/blog/src/content/talking-vs-writing.md

 3. The only way to remove ambiguities, is to ask clarifying questions.
 4. By asking question, we not only disambiguate meanings but enrich the topic.

-And obviously, a conversation is more efficient than a long thread of emails.
+And obviously, a conversation is more efficient than a long thread of emails (a one way communication).